bobby-home/doc.bobby-home.com/src/guide/setup.md

 On your machine, go to `raspberrypi_central/core`.

 1) Create the mosquitto password: go to subfolder `mosquitto` and run `bash generate-password.sh`.
 This will create the passwd file in `core/config/mosquitto`.
 Go back to `core` root folder.
 2) Define your env variables by creating a `.env` file.
-Take variables from `.env.test` and change your mosquitto credentials.
+Take variables from `.env.example` and change your mosquitto credentials.
 3) Deploy it: `bash deploy.sh <user>@<host_name>:/home/pi/core`

 On your machine, go to `raspberrypi_central/smart-camera`.
 1) Define your env variables by creating a `.env` file.
-Take variables from `.env.test` and change your mosquitto credentials.
+Take variables from `.env.example` and change your mosquitto credentials.
 2) Deploy it: `bash deploy.sh <user>@<host_name>:/home/pi/camera`